Beery Cupcake and Boozy Frosting

 Mix until everything is dissolved to form a brown syrup.
 Do not boil.
 Remove the pan and cool it for about 10 minutes.

-Pour the egg/yogurt mixture into the flour.
+Pour egg/yogurt mixture into the flour.

 Add the brown syrup to the rest of the ingredients.
 This batter will be runny.
 Don’t Startle.
 It’s just fine.
 Combine well using a spatula.

 Spoon the batter into lined muffin pan.
-I had extra batter that I poured into a greased square cake pan.Do not keep the excess batter out for long as the aeration dissipates.
+I had extra batter that I poured into a greased square cake pan.
+Do not keep the excess batter out for long as the aeration dissipates.
 Use the batter to make a small cake.
 I got a thin sheet of square cake which I served without frosting.

 Jack Daniel’s Boozy Frosting

-2 cups Confectioner’s/Icing sugar
+2 cups confectioner’s/ icing sugar

-1/4 cup or less Butter (softened)
+1/4 cup unsalted butter (softened)

 3 tablespoons Jack Daniels Whiskey Honey Liqueur * Can be substituted with any whiskey.
 I poured a full 50 ml bottle (more the merrier and boozy) If you prefer less boozy frosting, then reduce the amount of whiskey.
 This gives a runny frosting.
 Adjust quantity as per consistency desired.

-1/8 teaspoon of Green food coloring *optional
+Few drops of green food coloring * optional

 Pinch of Salt